 (b) To view contracts by Service Type click onto Service Type.
 Click on the drop box arrow in the far right top corner and a list of Service Types will drop down.
 Click on a Service Type.

-To view contract information, (contact person, site address, fiscal contacts, contract dates), click on the Contractor Name, and then click onto the provider's name, (ex.
-ACCESS) then click on "submit query".
-Then right below the Contractor Name & Info click on the Contractor's Name link, (ex.
-Access Agency, Inc.) The contract information face sheet will appear with all the contact data.
+- To view contract information, (contact person, site address, fiscal contacts, contract dates), click on the Contractor Name, and then click onto the provider's name, (ex.
+ACCESS) then click on "submit query". click on the Contractor's Name link, (ex.
+Access Agency, Inc.) Contractor Name & Info Then right below the The contract information face sheet will appear with all the contact data.

 Phase I: Preparation